Noushijan: Room and storerooms

 The second important building in Noushijan are the rooms and storerooms.
 The castle includes an enclosure wall, towers and four weapon storerooms.
 It is totally 25 m long and 22 m wide.
 The outer walls have 6 towers in the width and 7 towers in the length.
 The only entrance is in the middle of the eastern wall.

 Tunnel

-In the northern part of Apadana, there is an artificial cellarlike pit, which leads to a rock in the depth of 3 m.
+In the northern part of Apadana, there is an artificial cellarlike pit that leads to a rock in the depth of 3 m.
 This pit has stairs.
 Its height is 170 cm and its width is 180 cm.
-According to its form, it can be realized that the tunnel has never reached the end and because of unknown reasons it was abandoned incomplete.
+According to its form, the tunnel has never reached the end and because of unknown reasons was abandoned as incomplete.
 The tunnel was built in the last phase of region's inhabitation.

 Rampart

-In the southern and eastern part of the room and storerooms there is a rampart, which encloses the buildings in the eastern part with a particular curve.
+In the southern and eastern part of the room and storerooms there is a rampart that encloses the buildings in the eastern part with a particular curve.